marafathussain/ML_book_easy/chapters/chapter1.md

 Instead of promising "artificial intelligence," researchers focused on specific, achievable tasks:
 - "We can classify emails as spam with 99% accuracy."
-- "We can recommend movies you'll enjoy."
+- "We can recommend movies you will enjoy."
 - "We can detect credit card fraud in real-time."

 This shift from grand visions to practical applications restored credibility.